ashwamegh/macbook-lighter-nvidia/README.md

 ## Description

-MacBook keyboard and screen backlight adjust on the ambient light.
+MacBook keyboard and screen backlight adjust on the ambient light with nvidia graphic card.
 Internally, macbook-lighter-nvidia reads the following files:

 ```bash